EmmanuelLefevre/Documentations/Tutorials/powershell_git_pull_script.md

   ######## GUARD CLAUSE : EMPTY ORDER LIST ########
   if (-not $reposOrder -or $reposOrder.Count -eq 0) {
-    Write-Host "❌ Local array repo order is empty ! ❌" -ForegroundColor Red Write-Host "ℹ️ Define at least one repository in the repository order array $functionNameMessage" -ForegroundColor Yellow return $null
+    Write-Host "❌ Local array repo order is empty ! ❌" -ForegroundColor Red Write-Host "ℹ️ Define at least one repository in the repository order array $functionNameMessage" -ForegroundColor DarkYellow return $null
   }

   ######## GUARD CLAUSE : EMPTY PATH DICTIONARY ########
   if (-not $repos -or $repos.Keys.Count -eq 0) {
-    Write-Host "❌ Local repository dictionary is empty ! ❌" -ForegroundColor Red Write-Host "ℹ️ Ensure repository dictionary contains at least one reference with a valid path $functionNameMessage" -ForegroundColor Yellow return $null
+    Write-Host "❌ Local repository dictionary is empty ! ❌" -ForegroundColor Red Write-Host "ℹ️ Ensure repository dictionary contains at least one reference with a valid path $functionNameMessage" -ForegroundColor DarkYellow return $null
   }